Usage-Based Insurance [How to Save with UBI]

 In fact, if you find that you have an unusual amount of driving to do in one day – let’s say, 300 miles – most programs will stop charging after 250 miles.
 That being said, you’ll want to double-check with your provider to see whether have a similar policy in place.

-– What is considered low-mileage for car insurance?
+#3 – What is considered low-mileage for auto insurance?

 Generally speaking, the threshold to be considered a low-mileage driver is someone who drives less than 8,000 miles a year.

-– Is my car Insurance company selling my information?
+#4 – Is my auto insurance company selling my information?

 But here’s what you need to know — even if it’s not identifiable, some companies may end up using your data for research.
 Your data could be requested by police or claims adjusters in the instance of an accident or another legal issue.